dhermes/bezier/docs/python/binary-extension.rst

 .. note::

-   This content was last updated July 30, 2023.
-Much of the content is tested automatically to keep from getting stale, but some of the console code blocks are not.
-As a result, this material may be out of date.
-If anything does not seem correct --- or even if the explanation is insufficient --- please `file an issue`_.
+   This content was last updated August 1, 2023.
+Much of the content is tested automatically to keep from getting stale.
+If anything does not seem correct
+   --- or even if the explanation is insufficient --- please `file an issue`_.

    .. _file an issue: https://github.com/dhermes/bezier/issues/new